tlevine/dada.pink/user-2015/index.md

 > How this came about

-Where did we get the idea to make data music videos in R?
+Where did the idea to make data music videos in R come from?
 Well, to start, R is a pretty good tool for making data music videos.

 > If you are going to make data music videos, R is a good tool.